 What will be the returns on the investment?

-And lastly do i have the adequate capital to go for this particular investment.
+And lastly, do I have adequate capital to go for this particular investment.

 1. Federal Government Bonds

-Bonds are one of the best means of investing our funds and it generate a good percentage of interest.
+The number one investment opportunities in Nigeria is the federal government bonds.
+Bonds are one of the best means of investing our funds and it generates a good percentage of interest.

 For the newbies, this is a type of instrument which is issued by the federal government of Nigeria through the DMO for an agreed period of TIME.

-On this type of investment, you’re lending money to the federal government and in turn earns an interest on the investment until the maturity of the bond when the initial payments will be returned.
+On this type of investment, you’re lending money to the federal government and in turn, earns interest on the investment until the maturity of the bond when the initial payments will be returned.

-Banks issues bonds to investors, and i’m hundred percent sure of first bank.
+Banks issues bonds to investors and I’m a hundred percent sure of the first bank.

 I got to notice that all banks are into it and some have increased their minimum amount to one hundred thousand naira, though with ten thousand naira you can still invest in bond here in Nigeria.